lupyuen/lupyuen.github.io/src/dsi3.md

 ![TODO](https://lupyuen.github.io/images/dsi3-title.jpg)

-Pine64 PinePhone will soon support the rendering of graphics on the LCD Display...
-When we boot the official release of Apache NuttX RTOS!
+__Pine64 PinePhone__ will soon support the rendering of graphics on the LCD Display...
+When we boot the official release of __Apache NuttX RTOS__!

+We're building the __NuttX Display Driver__ for PinePhone in small chunks, starting with the driver for __MIPI Display Serial Interface__.

+In this article we'll learn...

+-   What's needed for a __Complete Display Driver__ for PinePhone

+-   How our driver for __MIPI Display Serial Interface__ fits into the grand plan

+-   How we're __building the missing pieces__ of the PinePhone Display Driver

 TODO